netx-as/docs/docs/qos/traffic-shaping.md

 #### adaptive

 Adaptive shaping can be used to update the QoS rule in realtime based on the rule utilization.
 This can help to limit subscribers that transmit permanently huge portions of data.
-NetX makes internall statistics of each shaping group every minute, these statistics are used to apply adaptive shaping.
+NetX makes internal statistics of each shaping group every minute, these statistics are used to apply adaptive shaping.
 See [Adaptive shaping]() for further information.

 ##### Syntax